s-panferov/awesome-typescript-loader/README.md

 ## Differences between [`ts-loader`](https://github.com/TypeStrong/ts-loader)

 `awesome-typescript-loader` loader was created mostly to speed-up compilation in my own projects.
 Some of them are quite big and I wanted to have full control on how my files are compiled.
-There are three major points:
+There are two major points:

 1) atl has first-class integration with Babel and enables caching possibilities.
 This can be useful for those who use Typescript with Babel.
 When `useBabel` and `useCache` flags are enabled, typescript's emit will be transpiled with Babel and cached.